insentia/windows_ad/README.md

 ```

 If you don't want to activate the future parser, you can't declare and use the users definition (with resource : windows_ad::users),
-so you can't add users by array and need to declare them one by one (with resource : windows_ad::user)
+so you can't add users by array and you need to declare them one by one (with resource : windows_ad::user)

 Depends on the following modules: